 Backup and restore

 No matter how well you have organized your security, there is always the possibility of a breach you cannot have control of.
 Therefore make sure that you always keep redundant backups of all valuable assets and data and that you have documented procedures for restoring your data in case of an emergency or security threat.
-Utilizing the cloud is a good way to ensure you will have access to your data.
+Utilizing the cloud is a good way to ensure you will have access to your data off-site.
 There are further concerns about whom you trust your data with, but that’s another (very long) chapter to discuss.

 Security documentation and training